Finding Trustworthy Sources

 A Note about Bias

 We routinely hear that “bias” is bad; therefore, the reasoning goes, if we find a work of scholarship that shows “bias,” we should reject it.
-But bias itself is not a problem; unwarranted bias is.
-If there is a debate about whether the moon is made of cheese or rock, we might hear that both sides of the debate are biased.
-But the bias of one side is warranted and the bias of the other side is not.
+But not all bias is bad.
+If bias is towards the truth, then we should accept.
+If we hear two scholars arguing about what the moon is made from, and one says cheese and the other says rock, we should not discount the one who says “rock” because it appears they are biased.
 As scholars, we are called upon to act as referees, and it is up to us to take sides when necessary.
 In this example, claiming that both sides are right, or that the truth is in the middle, is a dereliction of our duty as scholars.
 It is warranted to be biased against the bad behavior or false claims of scholars, but it is not warranted to be biased against good evidence and arguments nor is it warranted to be biased against scholars based on their race, gender, or other identity categories.
 If we notice unwarranted bias in the work of other scholars, we have an obligation to point it out in our work.

 If you are using an offline version of this text, access the quiz for this section via the QR code.